umami-software/react-zen/README.md

 No `className`.
 No CSS files.
 Just components and props.

-## Why zen?
+## Why Zen?

 Building UI is slow.
 You have to think about markup, CSS organization, responsive breakpoints, accessibility, and design consistency.

-zen eliminates that friction:
+Zen eliminates that friction:

 | Traditional approach | zen approach |
 |---------------------|--------------|